 - 1. Marine mammals-whales, dolphins, seals-are large predators within the Ocean SAMP ecosystem.
-Toothed whales, dolphins and seals are typically fish and squid eaters, entering the Ocean SAMP area on either an occasional or seasonal basis.
-Baleen whales also feed on schooling fishes, though some baleen whales, the right whale for instance, feeds exclusively on patches of zooplankton.
+Toothed whales, dolphins and seals are typically fish and squid eaters, and therefore follow migrating schools of fishes, some of which enterentering the Ocean SAMP area on either an occasional or seasonal basis.
+Baleen whales also feed on schooling fishes, though their prey often tends to be smaller-sized schooling fishes; , though some baleen whales, the right whale for instance, feeds exclusively on patches of zooplankton.
 Changes in distribution and/or abundance of marine mammal prey items-squid, fish, zooplankton-as a result of changing climate, may influence the distribution and abundance of marine mammals in Ocean SAMP waters.
 See Chapter 3, Climate Change, for further details. - 2.
-Available data results from sightings, strandings, and/or fishery bycatch data (Kenney and Vigness-Raposa 2009).
+There are no scientifically organized or funded monitoring programs to track population structures, sizes or dynamics of marine mammals in the Ocean SAMP region.
+Any aAvailable data results from sightings, strandings, and/or fishery bycatch data (Kenney and Vigness-Raposa 2009).
 There are 50 species of marine mammals known from the North Atlantic Ocean (Kenney and Vigness-Raposa 2009), and all are protected under the U.S. Marine Mammal Protection Act.
 In addition, some marine mammals are classified as endangered or threatened, and therefore protected under the U.S. Endangered Species Act.
-Single manatees have been sighted in Rhode Island waters, but can be considered as stragglers from southern waters.
+One-Single manatees has have been sighted in Rhode Island waters, but can be considered as stragglers from southern waters.